gabriel/YOCView/README.md

 This allows support for [YOLayout](https://github.com/YOLayout/YOLayout).
 But you don't have to use it if you don't want.
 YOLayout doesn't override anything so you can pretend it's just like a UIView.

+## But isn't this taking the C out of MVC?

+Not really.
+The V in MVC is really about how the view draws itself not about how the class is named.
+You can still have separation of concerns without creating awkward class hierarchies or compositions.